riccardotommasini/memes/README.md

     additional contextual information.

-A singular format does not exist; however, most share the property of being multimodal constructions of text and image [@Dancygier_Vandelanotte_2017; @Zenner_Geeraerts_2018].
+A singular format does not exist; however, most share the property of being multimodal constructions of text and image.

 ## The Datasets

-A large volume of data has been amassed, both through the initial scraping of KnowYourMeme.
+A large volume of data has been amassed.
+The data was initially scraped from KnowYourMeme.

-Subsequently, data have been enriche  with Google Vision and DBPedia Spotlight - this is truly the one true semantically rich meme dataset to rule them all.
+Subsequently, data have been enriched  with Google Vision and DBPedia Spotlight - this is truly the one true semantically rich meme dataset to rule them all.